javadoug/swizzle-params/README.md

     • reduce the need to swizzle source code files and
     • promote some standardization for writing setup scripts.

+## Requires
+Node.js > v4.8.9 - build fails because the ES6 {nameValue} spread is not supported

 ## Install
 ```
 npm i swizzle-params --save-dev